In this article:

 - Any kind of alcohol intake by people younger than 21 years of age

 What happens if you drink too much whiskey?

-Unchecked alcohol consumption or alcohol abuse not only hampers your overall physical and mental health but can also pose an immediate risk to your own safety as well as the safety of others around you by dulling your senses.
+Unchecked alcohol consumption or alcohol abuse not only hampers your overall physical and mental health but also poses an immediate risk to your own safety as well as the safety of others around you by dulling your senses.

 Excessive drinking has been associated with motor vehicle accidents, violence, and sexual risk behaviors.

-Moreover, it can lead to many long-term health problems such as high blood pressure (hypertension), inflammation of the liver (alcoholic hepatitis), and scarring of the liver tissue (cirrhosis).
+Moreover, it can lead to many long-term health problems such as high blood pressure (hypertension), inflammation of the liver (alcoholic hepatitis), scarring of the liver tissue (cirrhosis), and cardiomyopathy.
+(9)

 Who should not consume alcohol at all?

 The following people should steer clear of any kind of alcohol:

 - Women who are pregnant or may be pregnant